CyVerse-learning-materials/foss/docs/07_reproducibility.md

         - **Inferential reproducibility**: draw the same conclusions from either an independent replication of a study or a reanalysis of the original study.

+## Defining Reproducibility

 !!! question "Discussion Question"
         How do these definitions apply to your research/teaching?

         Work with your fellow learners to develop a shortlist of ways reproducibility relates to your work.
 Try to identify challenges and even successes you'd like to share.

 Often, when we say "reproducibility" we mean all or at least several of the concepts the proceeding discussion encompasses.
-Really, reproducibility can be thought of as set values such as some laboratories express in a code of conduct, (see for example [Ross-Ibarra Lab code of conduct](http://www.rilab.org/expectations.html) or [Bahlai Lab Policies](https://github.com/BahlaiLab/Policies/blob/master/Project_completion.md)).
+Really, reproducibility can be thought of as set values such as some laboratories express in a code of conduct, see for example [Ross-Ibarra Lab code of conduct](http://www.rilab.org/expectations.html) or [Bahlai Lab Policies](https://github.com/BahlaiLab/Policies/blob/master/Project_completion.md).
 Reproducibility comes from our obligations and desires to work ethically, honestly, and with confidence that the data and knowledge we produce is done has integrity.
 Reproducibility is also a "spectrum of practices", not a single step.
-(See figure below from [Peng 2011](ttps://science.sciencemag.org/content/334/6060/1226)).
+(See figure below from [Peng, 2011](ttps://science.sciencemag.org/content/334/6060/1226)).

 ![spectrum](assets/reproducibility-spectrum.png)